 Seiler, Singleton & Associates, PA is more than just an accounting firm.
 We like to believe we have created a welcoming environment where our clients know they are more than just a tax return, a financial statement, a payroll report, a client number.
 We genuinely care about the success of each and every one of our clients and we strive to show that through our attention to detail and the accuracy of our work.
 This tradition of putting our clients first began over 35 years ago, with the establishment of Barry L. Gutfeld & Associates, PA in 1981.
 The firm was owned and operated by Barry Gutfeld until 1994, when he was succeeded by Dennis Seiler.
 In January 1995, the firm merged with William M. Zachman, CPA, PA.
 The firm was renamed Gutfeld, Seiler, Zachman & Co, PA with Dennis serving as the managing principal of the firm.
 The merger of these two firms created a diverse, robust public accounting firm with clients residing and conducting business in more than twenty states.
 The firm’s principals, Dennis Seiler and Bill Zachman, had a wide range of experience in accounting and auditing, individual, trust, and business tax preparation, financial and estate planning, and business consulting services.

 That experience has been passed down to the firm’s current principals, David Singleton, CPA and Nancy (Beth) Yates, CPA.
 Today, we continue to offer a wide range of accounting services – from financial and retirement planning to bookkeeping and payroll services to tax return preparation for businesses, individuals, and not-for-profit organizations.
-The firm maintains an office in Washington, NC that is open Monday through Friday, and a satellite office in Plymouth, NC that is open by appointment.
+The firm maintains an office in Washington, NC that is open Monday through Friday.
 If you are looking for more than just an accounting firm, you have come to the right place.